yul154/Summary-and-Interviews/Spring.md

 3. @ComponentScan : @ComponentScan without arguments indicates Spring to scan the current package and all of its sub-packages.

-Dependency injection is a programming technique that makes a class independent of its dependencies.
-It achieves that by decoupling the usage of an object from its creation.
-That principle improves the reusability of your code and limits the ripple effect if you need to change lower level classes.
-But even if you implement it perfectly, you still keep a dependency on the lower level class.
-The interface only decouples the usage of the lower level class but not its instantiation.
-At some place in your code, you need to instantiate the implementation of the interface.
-That prevents you from replacing the implementation of the interface with a different one.The goal of the dependency injection technique is to remove this dependency by separating the usage from the creation of the object.
-This reduces the amount of required boilerplate code and improves flexibility.

 # Spring mvc